PRX/dovetail-marketing-site/_posts/2022-12-02-dovetail-glossary.md

 **Campaign:** Represents an Inventory Order (IO) for a single advertiser.
 It can contain many Flights.

-**Flight:** One or more MP3 ads plus a set of targeting information to serve with a podcast.
+**Flight:** One or more creatives plus a set of targeting information to serve with a podcast.
 Configured with Zones, a date-range, and an Impression goal.
 Ads are fulfilled by reserving Allocations against future Inventory.

-_The ad MP3 files are sometimes referred to as “Creatives”._
+**Creative:** Refers to the audio file (MP3, WAV, FLAC) or VAST url containing the ad content.

 **Forecast:** The daily forecasted Downloads we expect a podcast to receive in the future.
 May also be broken out by Episode, Country, State, Keywords, etc.